-Excellent work from our Education & Programme Coordinator has resulted in high demand for Community Education with an increase in income for this service.
-Our Womens Programme and Strengthening Safety Services funding streams have also increased due to increase in funded referrals from MOJ with whom we are contracted to provide these services.
-Alongside the contracts that come through our National Office it was a great boost for WWR.
+Grant funding was successful this year due to the great work from our Funding Co-ordinator and Manager.
+We were able to Continue to fund our counselling service with grants from Graeme Eskrigge and the Lion Foundation along with a Grant from Friends of Refuge which we receive via our National Office.
+Our Womens Programme and Strengthening Safety Services funding streams have continued to increase due to increase in funded referrals from MOJ with whom we are contracted to provide these services.
+Alongside the contracts that come through our National Office this is a great funded service for WWR.

-We would like to extend our appreciation to the Margaret Ann Tibbles Trust for a bequest of \$5,860.
+We would like to extend our appreciation to Norma Lyons for a bequest of \$42,000.

-Thanks to Deloitte Chartered Accountants, particularly Audit Partner Trevor Deed who again completed our audit for the year ending 31 March 2016.
-Again, it was a qualified audit with no matters of concern arising.
+Thanks to Michael Markham from Kendons for the year ending 31 March 2017.
+It was a qualified audit with no matters of concern arising.

-Wellington Women's Refuge Group Incorporated

-Statement of Financial Performance For the Year ended 31st March 2016
+Wellington Women's Refuge Group Incorporated (Group) Statement of Financial Performance For the year ended 31 March 2017